 Protection of the financial interests of the European Union is a key element of the EU policy agenda to strengthen and increase the confidence of citizens and ensure that their money is used properly.
 The Treaty of Lisbon has substantially strengthened the instruments available to protect the financial interests of the EU, requiring both the EU and its Member States to combat all forms of illegal activity affecting the financial interests of the EU.
-There is also a need to supervise the work of the European Anti-Fraud Office (OLAF) and to support its action where necessary, to combat fraud and irregularities in the implementation of the EU budget, to be involved in measures aimed at preventing and prosecuting such cases, and to strengthen the strict protection of the Union’s financial interests and the relevant actions by the European Public Prosecutor in this field.
+There is also a need to monitor and supervise the work of the European Anti-Fraud Office (OLAF) and to support its action where necessary, to combat fraud and irregularities in the implementation of the EU budget, to be involved in measures aimed at preventing and prosecuting such cases, and to strengthen the strict protection of the Union’s financial interests and the relevant actions by the European Public Prosecutor in this field.

 At EU level, it is necessary to investigate fraud and irregularities in the implementation of the EU budget, to adopt measures to prevent and prosecute fraud and irregularities in such cases, and to protect the EU’s financial interests in general.
 In December 1995, Parliament exercised for the first time its right under the Treaty to set up a committee of inquiry, subsequently reporting on allegations of fraud and maladministration in the Community transit system.
 The committee’s recommendations received wide support at the time.

 Operational expenditure under the European Agricultural Guarantee Fund (EAGF), the European Agricultural Fund for Rural Development (EAFRD) and the Structural Funds is also controlled in the first instance by the Member Statesʼ authorities.